 San Antonio Tricentennial

-Based on the keynotes, breakout sessions and field trips that attendees of the SA300 Summer Institute for Educators experienced, these lesson plans will help you incorporate all aspects of San Antonio’s Tricentennial anniversary into your classroom.
+A rich collection of educator resources has been developed based on the keynotes, breakout sessions and field trips from the 2017 Summer Institute for Educators.
+These resources and lesson plans will help teachers incorporate all aspects of San Antonio Tricentennial’s anniversary into their classrooms.

-From subjects like San Antonio’s rich history to emerging industries in today’s workforce, these resources reflect San Antonio past, present and future.
+From subjects like San Antonio’s rich history to emerging industries in today’s workforce, these resources reflect San Antonio’s past, present and future.

 This resource list will be updated regularly so please check back in the future as we add even more useful resources.